kirillsh93/frontend-project-lvl1/README.md

 # Project #1 | Brain Games
 In this project I implemented a set of mini-games called "Brain Games".
+The package contains 5 games in which player has to solve unique mathematical problem.
 All games can be launched from the console.
-The package contains 5 games in which player has to solve unique mathematical problem.

 1. Is Even
 2. Calculator
-3. Greater Comoon Divisor
+3. Greater Common Divisor
 4. Is Prime
 5. Progression